 These mountains are our home.
 We homesteaded this area in the 1820s.
 This is where I was born.
 This is where I will die.
 My family and I, like many American citizens in Appalachia, are living in a state of terror.
+Like

-Like sitting ducks waiting to be buried in an avalanche of mountain waste, or crushed by a falling boulder, we are trapped in a war zone within our own country. - Bo Webb, Rock Creek, WV Clean water, whether its for drinking, bathing, or just splashing around in should be a basic human right.
-Appalachia deserves better treatment and the hundreds of citizen lobbyists from the region are here to help make that change. ?? - Ann League, Knoxville, TN
+- Bo Webb, Rock Creek, WV

+Clean water, whether its for drinking, bathing, or just splashing around in, should be a basic human right.
+Appalachia deserves better treatment and the hundreds of citizen lobbyists from the region are here to help make that change.99

+- Ann League, Knoxville, TN

 The Appalachian region of Kentucky has 40-50 inches of rain annually.
-We are living in a deciduous rainforest but you can't get a clean drink of water.
-Teri Blanton, Berea, KY
+We are living in a deciduous rainforest but you can't get a clean drink of water. - Teri Blanton, Berea, KY